patchamama/The-last-book-page/README.md

 ### Sticker

+The Sticker template allows the user to create personal notes or stickers of a comment on an entry.
+If a comment is deleted, the sticker is removed from both the user model and the entry model.
+The `created_on` and `updated_on` fields are DateTimeFields that are automatically set to the time the sticker was created and last modified, respectively.

 | **Field name** | **Field Type** | **Field Argument**                  |
 | -------------- | -------------- | ----------------------------------- |
 | owner          | FK             | `User, on_delete=models.CASCADE`    |